aolwyn/aolwyn/README.md

 - 👋 Hi, I’m @aolwyn (Adam Bayley).
 I'm a student at Queen's University (Kingston, ON) studying computer engineering. ( 4th year )

+- I go by Aolwyn, 19ahb, and Adam

 - 👀 I’m interested in swimming, video games, reading

 - 🔨 I have  played and privately-coached CS:GO at an amateur / professional level, tutored introductory coding and first year math, and lifeguarded at outdoor pools.
 In terms of Tech industry experience, I've completed a hackathon, worked as a computer lab assistant doing dev + experimental work, and done some software projects on the side.